danomatika/PdParty/doc/composerpack/templates/devices/README.md

 The 5th & 6th items in the list are the width & height: 384 & 448.
 Doubling both of these to 768 & 896 will preserve the aspect ratio.

-For a list of device screen sizes, see the Apple developer doc [Displays page](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/Displays/Displays.html) or external sites such as [iosref.com](https://iosref.com/res).
+For a list of device screen sizes, see:

+* Apple developer doc Displays page: https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/Displays/Displays.html
+* external sites such as iosref.com: https://iosref.com/res

 Note: the sizing values used by PdParty are in logical points, not the native resolution.